Thank you to Edelweiss and Little Brown Books for Young Readers for the Arc in Exchange for an Honest Review

 Jude: I was so surprised that for a moment I just stare at her fighting down a kind of wild, panicky laughter.
 “YOU JUST SHOT HIM”.

-Being we all know the title of the third book is The Queen of Nothing, it isn’t a spoiler, nor any comfort.
-It doesn’t help a whole lot in the hope department.
-So I leave you with the below.
+Being we all know the title of the third book is The Queen of Nothing, I don’t think it is a spoiler to speculate.

-But if there’s nothing to rule.. is there a Queen?
-And which queen is the title referring to, after all?
-There are so many people, places and things (OH MY!) that title can allude to.
-I can only hope that no matter what may come, Jude is able to hold onto her moral compass, her original plans to protect her family and do what she always sets out to do: best the Faeries and help Cardan find a better version of himself along the way.
+I, for one, can only hope that no matter what may come, Jude is able to hold onto her moral compass, her original plans to protect her family, and do what she always sets out to do: best the Faeries and help Cardan find a better version of himself along the way.

-However, Holly Black is a better writer than to put such a neat little bow and give us such an easy ending to ease our hearts.
+However, Holly Black is a better writer than to put such a neat little bow on the trilogy and give us such an easy, happy ending to ease our hearts.
 Her characters, climax and ultimate resolutions have yet to be that clean cut.

-Hold your faerie wine close because when this trilogy wraps-up, I believe (none of us know, but going on history) it will be a complicated knock-out fight between good and evil, heartbreak, and joy.
-Neither will win out right.
+Hold your faerie wine close because when this trilogy wraps-up, I predict it will be a complicated knock-out fight between good and evil, heartbreak, and joy.
+Neither will win out right and no-one will get exactly what they want.
+Not the characters nor the readers.